Southampton Solent University: Academic profile

 Solent University is a comprehensive university offering programmes across five academic faculties, including the Faculty of Business, Law and Digital Technologies (which incorporates the Solent Business School and the Solent Law School), the Faculty of Creative Industries, Architecture and Engineering, the Faculty of Sport, Health and Social Science, and Warsash Maritime School.

-Solent's maritime courses have been ranked among the best in the world.
-The university generally has a growing reputation, and have been climbing the major league tables year on year - most recently reaching 81st place in the Guardian League Table in 2019.

-The university also has strong links with local and regional businesses, professional bodies and industry groups, all with a focus on providing the best routes into the workforce (for example the British Computer Society, Creative Skillset and the PTC).
+The university also has links with local and regional businesses, professional bodies and industry groups, all with a focus on providing the best routes into the workforce (for example the British Computer Society, Creative Skillset and the PTC).

 The student yachting team have often consisted of Olympians and are previous world champions.

 Research

-The university also has a dedicated Research, Innovation and Enterprise Office, providing cohesive support for research and innovation through a researcher development programme and the Research, Innovation and Knowledge Exchange Awards.
+The university also has a Research, Innovation and Enterprise Office, providing a researcher development programme and the Research, Innovation and Knowledge Exchange Awards.

 Creative and digital industries

-Solent has a strong record of research and innovation in the creative industries, with a focus on the fields of visual art and culture (history, theory and practice), music industries, screen research (film and television), and communications and creative writing.

-Rapidly developing research areas in creative and immersive technologies, such as virtual reality and augmented reality, are driving innovative research forward.
-We cover the range of the design process from inception through prototyping, to implementation and user experience and usability.
+In 2025, lecturer Roy Hanney introduced a module on duanju, a format of vertical short dramas that originated in China.
+The course combines theoretical study with practical project development in collaboration with local creative industries.